golemfactory/concent-deployment/README.md

 This step must be performed separately for every user of the build server who needs to be able to access other parts of the project infrastructure on Google Cloud with `kubectl` or `gcloud`.
 It can be performed by user himself or an admin who can impersonate him with `sudo`.

+The `$cluster` variable decides about deployment to specific environment but also which server will be use for deployment process.
+If you want it for `mainnet`, `testnet` or `staging` environments you must create and configure the `concent-deployment` server.
+This behavior applies to all playbooks, except building container process (`build-test-and-push-containers.yml`).

 The `$user_name` variable below indicates the user account to be authorized.
 To perform this step you need to have the .vault files with encrypted secrets in your local `concent-secrets/` directory.
 Only cloud secrets are required in this case.